 In November 1992, voters approved Proposition A, which authorized the issuance of up to \$350.0 million in general obligation bonds to provide moneys to fund the City's Seismic Safety Loan Program (the "Loan Program").
 The purpose of the Seismic Safety Loan Program is to provide loans for the seismic strengthening of privately-owned unreinforced masonry buildings in San Francisco for affordable housing and market-rate residential, commercial and institutional purposes.
-In April 1994, the City issued \$35.0 million in taxable general obligation bonds to fund the Loan Program and in October 2002, the City redeemed the remaining outstanding bonds.
+In April 1994, the City issued \$35.0 million in taxable general obligation bonds to fund the Loan Program and in October 2002, the City redeemed all outstanding bonds remaining from such issuance.
 The City may issue additional bonds under the Loan Program authorization in calendar year 2005.

 In June 1997, voters approved Proposition C, which authorized the issuance of up to \$48.0 million in general obligation bonds for the acquisition, construction and/or reconstruction of San Francisco Zoo facilities.
 The City has issued an aggregate total of \$40.5 million in three series of such bonds.
-The City anticipates issuing the remaining \$7.5 million in 2005.
+The City issued the fourth and final tranche of the zoo facilities bonds in the principal amount of \$7.5 million in July 2005.

-In November 1999, voters approved Proposition A, which authorized the issuance of up to \$299.0 million in bonded debt, other evidences of debt and/or lease financing for the reconstruction, improvement and expansion of a new health care, assisted living and/or other type of continuing care facility or facilities to replace facilities at Laguna Honda Hospital.
-The City anticipates issuing approximately \$230.0 million of the total authorized amount by May 2005.
+In November 1999, voters approved Proposition A, which authorized the issuance, of up to \$299.0 million in bonded debt, other evidences of debt and/or lease financing for the reconstruction, improvement and expansion of a new health care, assisted living and/or other type of continuing care facility or facilities to replace facilities at Laguna Honda Hospital.
+The City issued \$230.0 million of the Laguna Honda Hospital general obligation bonds in May 2005.
+The City anticipates issuing the final series of the Laguna Honda Hospital general obligation bonds in the principal amount of \$69.0 million under the current bond offering.

 In March 2000, voters approved Proposition A which authorized the issuance of up to \$110.0 million in general obligation bonds to acquire, construct, or reconstruct recreation and park facilities and properties.
 The City has issued three series of Neighborhood Recreation and Park Bonds in June 2000, February 2001, and in July 2003 comprising a total of \$41.2 million.
-The City issued the fourth and final series in October 2004 in the amount of \$68.8 million.
+The City issued the fourth and final series in October 2004 in the principal amount of \$68.8 million.

 In March 2000, voters approved Proposition B which authorized the issuance of up to \$87.4 million in general obligation bonds to acquire, construct, or reconstruct the facilities of the California Academy of Sciences.
 In November 1995, the voters approved Proposition C, which authorizes the issuance of up to \$29.2 million to pay the cost of acquisition, construction and/or reconstruction of certain improvements to the Steinhart Aquarium and related facilities.
 Proposition B and Proposition C proceeds will be used together with other monies of the California Academy of Sciences to reconstruct the California Academy of Science Building and the Steinhart Aquarium.
 The City issued the first series of the California Academy of Sciences Bonds in October 2004 for a total of \$8.0 million.
-The City anticipates issuing California Academy of Sciences and Steinhart Aquarium bonds in 2005.
+The City issued the second and final installment of the California Academy of Sciences and Steinhart Aquarium bonds in July 2005 in the principal amount of \$79.4 million.